MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-xml-report-builder.md

  Columns are rendered within rows.

 #### Tablix Corner
- The corner is not rendered.
+ The corner isn't rendered.
 Only the contents of the corner are rendered.

 #### Tablix Cells
  Tablix cells are rendered as elements.
 The name of the element is taken from the cell's DataElementName RDL property.

 #### Automatic Subtotals
- Tablix automatic subtotals are not rendered.
+ Tablix automatic subtotals aren't rendered.

 #### Row and Column Items that Do Not Repeat with a Group
  Items that do not repeat with a group, such as labels, subtotals and totals, are rendered as elements.
 The name of the element comes from the TablixMember.DataElementName RDL property.

  The TablixMember.DataElementOutput RDL property controls whether a non-repeating item is rendered.

- If the DataElementName property of the Tablix member is not provided, a name for the non-repeating item is dynamically generated in this form:
+ If the DataElementName property of the Tablix member isn't provided, a name for the non-repeating item is dynamically generated in this form:

  RowX   For non-repeating rows, where X is a zero-based row index within the current parent.